antonkw/minimal-mistakes/_posts/2022-07-01-y-combinator.md

 ---

 # Introduction
-Argumentation about the necessity to familiarize with fixed points lies between two points of view:
+Argumentation about the necessity to familiarize with fixed points lies between opposite stances:
 - Fixed points topic is part lambda calculus; no real demand to even read about it.
 - Fixed points are required to grasp recursive schemes.
 And recursive schemes are an essential topic on the FP agenda.

 Both make sense.
-I don't think a career can be stuck due to "non-knowing recursions."
+I don't think somebody can generally be stuck in a career  due to "non-knowing recursions."
 But still, everyday programming ends up with some recursions sometimes.
 And better acknowledgment makes life easier.

 On my side, I found that I had a lack of naive feeling about what is the fixed point.
 Initially, I attempted to dive into the [matryoshka](https://github.com/precog/matryoshka)library.
 There was not a single attempt but approaching from time to time.
 And every time, I was scared by the number of prerequisites required to understand the basics.

 One of such fundamental conceptions is the Y combinator.
 There is a vast amount of diverse materials on the topic.
-And still, I spent a lot of time gathering pieces of understanding.
-I am sharing my path with the hope that somebody will enjoy the topic.
+And still, I spent a lot of time gathering pieces together.
+I am sharing my path with the hope that somebody will be able to cut a path.

 The agenda for today is:
 - A little bit of theory to (not) understand what is a fixed-point combinator.